josephsoo/Revision/README.md

 ## Gamified spaced repetition
 ___
 This application is a **gamified education application**, functionally similar to Quizlet but also builds upon the principles of **spaced repetition**.
-This project aims to blend elements of learning tools like Quizlet and the spaced repetition learning technique, by having the users answer questions with a given question bank.
-In this software, users will be presented with a question and the possible answers, and will need to **match the correct answer to the given question**.
+In this software, users will be presented with a question and the a bank of possible answers, and will need to **identify the card that**.

-To allow the answers presented to the user to be of a similar type , question-answer pairs can be organized into groups.
-Within those groups, other similar but inccorrect answers can be drawn and presented to the user.
+To allow the answers presented to the user to be of a similar type, card can be organized into groups.
+Within those groups, the answers to the other cards can be mixed into an answer bank, so the user must be able to identify

 Finally, users may combine groups into decks, so that they can study a specific topic.

-I find existing spaced repetition to be very **technical**, and require a strong understanding of the underlying scheduling algorithm to use them optimally.
-In addition, they require users to evaluate their own performance, which may lead to biases.
-This application aims to eliminate that.
+I find existing spaced repetition to be very **technical** and thus require a strong understanding of the underlying scheduling algorithm to make best use of them.
+In addition, they often require users to evaluate their own performance on a card, which may lead to biases.
+This application aims to eliminate that, while providing a fun experience for users.

 ## User Stories
 ___
-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
+- As a user, I want to be able to add a card to a specific groups and decks </br>
+- As a user, I want to be able to make new groups and decks </br>
+- As a user, I want to be able to view the current decks, groups, and their associated cards pairs </br>
+- As a user, I want to be able to answer a card given some possible choices </br>
+- As a user, I want to be able to delete a card </br>
+- As a user, I want to be able to see the number of remaining cards that I need to do for the day